01 of 07

 Just a ferry ride from Fremantle, you’ll find the spectacular Rottnest Island.
 Hire a bike and get peddling to discover hidden beach pockets where you can step off into stunning clear water and reef.
 Keep an eye out for quokkas, the island’s most famous marsupial.

 Another brilliant icon to visit in the west is The Kimberley, aptly described as a ‘magical place’.
-It is found in the most north-west pocket of WA and Kirstin, who has travelled extensively through the region, says it deserves its reputation.
+It is found in the most north-west pocket of WA and Kirstin, who has traveled extensively through the... region, says it deserves its reputation.

 05 of 07